 Overview

-This section serves as a comprehensive guide for developers looking to implement VWO's Feature Management & Experimentation capabilities in their applications.
-Through a consistent example application implemented across various programming languages, we showcase the versatility and ease of integration of VWO FME in both server-side and client-side environments.
+This section serves as a comprehensive guide for developers looking to implement VWO's Feature Experimentation capabilities in their applications.
+Through a consistent example application implemented across various programming languages, we showcase the versatility and ease of integration of VWO FE in both server-side and client-side environments.

 Purpose

-- Demonstrate VWO FME integration patterns across multiple programming languages
+- Demonstrate VWO FE integration patterns across multiple programming languages

 - Showcase both server-side and client-side implementation approaches